 There are numerous questions surrounding protein and its importance especially from those who train regularly.
-Not getting enough protein can be the difference between gaining muscles after a workout and not.
+Not getting enough protein can be the difference between gaining muscle after a workout and not.
+Contrary to popular belief too much can cause weight gain and is not just dispensed as waste as many believe.

 Most cover models are not only genetically suited to rapid muscle gain and low body fat they are no doubt following a specific diet and supplement routine and training plan.